 EmStat4R

-• Portable: battery, Bluetooth and rugged housing
+• Portable: wireless in a rugged housing

 • Available with connection module for sensor cable or SPE